Constitution

 Section I: Composition and Purpose

-Subsection A: The Representative Council shall act as the Voting Body of the Assembly and the Association.
+Subsection A: The Representative Council shall act as the Voting Body of the Assembly and SGA.

 Subsection B: Dorm President(s)

-1) The office of the Dorm President(s) shall be held by up to two persons at one time.
+The office of the Dorm President(s) may be held by up to two persons at one time.

-4) Dorm President(s) shall give a report to their residence hall twice a semester at Dorm Meetings.
+- Reporting to their residence hall twice a semester at Dorm Meetings and/or DLT meetings.

 Subsection C: Members-at-Large

-1) There shall be no more than six Members-at-Large at any one time.
+There may be no more than six Members-at-Large at any one time.

 Subsection D: Haverford Representative

-2) The Haverford Representative shall be responsible for communication between the Assembly and the Association members residing at Haverford College.
+- Being responsible for communication between the Assembly and SGA members residing at Haverford College.

-4) The Haverford Representative shall attend Haverford College Student Council meetings at her discretion and at the request of the Assembly.
-Occasions on which she attends Student Council meetings instead of Representatives Council shall not be counted as absences from Representatives Council.
+- Attending Haverford College Student Council meetings at the discretion of the office-holder and at the request of the Assembly.
+Occasions on which the student attends Student Council meetings instead of Representative Council shall not be counted as absences from Representative Council.

 Subsection E: Off Campus Representative

-2) The Off Campus Representative shall be responsible for the representation of the non-resident members of the Association at each meeting of the Representatives Council and shall
+- Being responsible for the representation of the non-resident members of SGA at each meeting of the Representative Council and being responsible for communication between the Assembly and the non-resident members of SGA.

-3) The Off Campus Representative may call and preside over meetings of the non-resident members of the Association and must call at least one such meeting each semester of her term.
+- Calling and presiding over meetings of the non-resident members of SGA and must call at least one such meeting each semester while in office.

 Subsection F: McBride Representative

-3) The McBride Representative shall be responsible for the representation of the McBride Scholar Members at each meeting of the Representatives Council and shall be the liaison between the Assembly, the McBride Scholar Members, and the Association.
+- Being responsible for the representation of the McBride Scholar Members at each meeting of the Representative Council and being the liaison between the Assembly, the McBride Scholar Members, and SGA.

 Subsection G: The Class Presidents

-1) The office of Class President may be held by two people.
+The office of Class President may be held by up to two people.

 Subsection H: Head of the Elections Board

-1) The Head of the Elections Board may be held by two people.
+The Head of the Elections Board may be held by up to two people.

 Subsection I: The Head of Residence Council

-1) The office of the Head of Residence Council may be held by two people.
+The office of the Head of Residence Council may be held by up to two people.

-2) The Head of Residence Council shall call and preside at all meetings of the Residence Council.
+- Calling and presiding over all meetings of the Residence Council.

-8) The Head of Residence Council may establish and appoint the members of such committees of Residence Council as she considers necessary and shall be responsible for the functioning of these committees.
+- Establishing and appointing the members of such committees of the Residence Council as they consider necessary, and being responsible for the functioning of these committees.

 Subsection J: The Head of the Student Curriculum Committee